Jkuffler/Jkuffler/README.md

 Jr. Dev cutting my teeth on JavaScript and Ruby on Rails.
 Strong Sales and Customer Service background with great interpersonal skills and positive outlook.

-Driven to meet client's needs and delivering exceptional solutions.
+Highly driven to meet client's needs and delivering exceptional solutions.
 Passionate about workplace positivity and lifting each other persistently.

 Life-long student of meatspace and the net.